openhab/openhab-docs/ui/personal-widgets.md

 ### Component slots

-HTML pages are nested hierarchies.
+HTML pages are hierarchically nested.
 In order to reflect this structure in the YAML most components will have `slots`.
-To define a component that must be a child (nested inside) of an first component you indent the YAML of the child component within one of the defined slots of the first one.
+To define a component that must be a child (nested inside) of another component you indent the YAML of the child component within one of the defined slots of the first one.

 ```yaml
 - component: oh-list